Reokodoku/sap/README.md

 ## Zig version

 sap targets the master branch of zig.
-There is a file called `zig_version` which specifies the latest version of zig in which sap compiles.
+In the `build.zig.zon` file, there is the `minimum_zig_version` field which specifies the latest version of zig in which sap compiles.
 When the zig master branch breaks the compilation, a commit will be merged to:

 - fix the compilation errors
-- update the zig version in the `zig_version` file
+- update the `minimum_zig_version` field with the new zig version